ezedinff/AAIDC/project-2/backend/README.md

 ![Workflow](graph.png)

-The system uses 4 AI agents in sequence:
+The system uses 4 AI agents with integrated database logging:

 1. **Scene Generator** - Creates video scenes from your input
+2. **Database Logger** - Saves scenes and logs progress to database using custom tools
-2. **Scene Critic** - Improves and refines the scenes
+3. **Scene Critic** - Improves and refines the scenes
-3. **Audio Agent** - Generates narration audio
+4. **Audio Agent** - Generates narration audio
-4. **Video Agent** - Combines text visuals with audio into final MP4
+5. **Video Agent** - Combines text visuals with audio into final MP4

+### Database Tools Integration

+The workflow includes custom database tools for comprehensive logging:

+- **`save_scene_progress`** - Saves raw and improved scenes to database
+- **`log_progress_event`** - Logs detailed progress events for each workflow step
+- **`get_video_context`** - Retrieves video context for enhanced scene generation
+- **`search_similar_videos`** - Finds similar videos for creative inspiration

+All progress is automatically tracked in the database, providing complete audit trails and enabling recovery from failures.

 ## Quick Start with Docker